Photos of Tom Brady's Previously Missing Super Bowl 51 Jersey Revealed

 TMZ Sports reported former La Prensa executive Mauricio Ortega is the suspect in the case after he was seen on video leaving the Patriots locker room with something tucked under his arm, which was allegedly Brady's jersey.

-The video evidence was first revealed Monday by Jay Glazer on The Herd with Colin Cowherd:
+The video evidence was first revealed Monday by Glazer:

 Conor Orr of NFL.com noted Monday the NFL confirmed a joint effort by the league, the Patriots' security team and the FBI found the uniform.
 The report also included a statement released by Brady through agent Don Yee: